Medical Center Hospital Ensures HIPAA and HITECH Compliance

 SecureLink’s standardized solution solved the management of vendors on a single platform.

 MCH needed to find a way to standardize vendor remote access to reduce the complexity and enable implementation of a robust security policy.
 Several of MCH’s software vendors recently standardized on SecureLink’s platform to provide remote support for their clients.
 Recognizing the power and simplicity of SecureLink, MCH contacted SecureLink about an enterprise version of the product that could be used to manage remote access for all of its vendors.
 MCH worked with SecureLink to design and deploy the enterprise version of the product, the first system specifically designed to enable unified vendor remote access to secure networks.
-SecureLink for Enterprises standardizes remote access with a system that allows MCH IT staff to easily manage the variety and number of remote support connections needed to keep applications up and running and the hospital operating effectively.
+SecureLink Enterprise Access standardizes remote access with a system that allows MCH IT staff to easily manage the variety and number of remote support connections needed to keep applications up and running and the hospital operating effectively.
 Standardization also enables a uniform security policy for remote access.

 Using a simple, browser-based interface, the MCH staff was able to strictly define system access for each vendor – server, port, application, files, services, date, time, and more.
 Once a vendor’s access account was set up, the IT staff involvement in administering support connections was minimal.